jensjns/jensnilsson/wordpress/wp-content/plugins/advanced-custom-fields-mapbox-geojson-field/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Addon for Advanced Custom Fields that adds a MapBox geoJSON field to the available field types.
+Addon for Advanced Custom Fields that adds a Mapbox geoJSON field to the available field types.

 == Description ==

-This plugin adds a [MapBox](https://www.mapbox.com/)-driven geoJSON-field to the [Advanced Custom Fields](http://www.advancedcustomfields.com/) plugin.
+This plugin adds a [Mapbox](https://www.mapbox.com/)-driven geoJSON-field to the [Advanced Custom Fields](http://www.advancedcustomfields.com/) plugin.
 Use it to store and manage geoJSON-data along with your posts and pages.

 * Add multiple markers.
 * Draw polylines, polygons and rectangles.
-* Supports ACF5 (Pro)
+* Supports ACF4 and ACF5 (Pro)

 = Data =